3.3.1. Rules for drawing roads and sections of road

 If two two-line roads and one one-line, one-way road approach an intersection, then the convergence of the two-line road into one-line is not drawn down the middle of the road, but rather as indicated in the drawing on the left (the green arrows indicate the permitted traffic directions):

-If two two-line roads (and two one-line roads) approach an intersection, then the former will converge into one line roads after the intersection:
+If two two-line roads (and one or two one-line roads) approach an intersection, then the former will converge into one-line roads after the intersection:

 If a two-line road forms a T-shaped intersection with a one-line road, then the former will not converge into a one-line road:

 If the intersection has two-line roads and barriers, then draw the intersection to reflect where vehicles can actually pass through:

 T-shaped intersections should intersect at right angles (i.e. the corners should not be rounded).
 The green arrows on the left indicate an intersection that was drawn correctly.
 The red arrows indicates an incorrectly drawn intersection.
 On the right, an incorrect drawing was corrected: